matn7/CS-Notes/src/main/java/design_patterns/STRUCTUTAL-DESIGN-PATTERN.md

 );
 ```

-- Use decorator when you have lots of objects each with a specific behavior independent of all other.
+- Use decorator when you have lots of objects each with a specific behavior independent of all other
 - Each class can be constructed from an object of the common interface or base class

 ### When should switching to Decorator Pattern?